webage003/bigbangrke/docs/developer_setup.md

 + Install Docker CE

 ```
-//Remove any old Docker items
+#Remove any old Docker items
 sudo apt remove docker docker-engine docker.io containerd runc

-//Install all pre-reqs for Docker
+#Install all pre-reqs for Docker
 sudo apt update
 sudo apt install apt-transport-https ca-certificates curl     gnupg-agent software-properties-common

-//Add the Docker repository, we are installing from Docker and not the
+#Add the Docker repository, we are installing from Docker and not the
-//Ubuntu APT repo.
+#Ubuntu APT repo.
 curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -

 sudo apt-key fingerprint 0EBFCD88

 sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable"

-//Install Docker
+#Install Docker
 sudo apt update
 sudo apt install docker-ce docker-ce-cli containerd.io

-//Add your base user to the Docker group so that you do not need sudo
+#Add your base user to the Docker group so that you do not need sudo
-//to run docker commands
+#to run docker commands
 sudo usermod -aG docker $USER

 ** It is important at this point that you log out and back in to